Ankara: Theater

 In addition, the city is served by several private theater companies, among which Ankara Sanat Tiyatrosu, who have their own stage in the city center, is a notable example.

 Museums

 There are about 50 museums in the city.
+Some notables include;

 Museum of Anatolian Civilizations

 The Museum of Anatolian Civilizations (Anadolu Medeniyetleri Müzesi) is situated at the entrance of the Ankara Castle.
 It is an old 15th century bedesten (covered bazaar) that has been restored and now houses a collection of Paleolithic, Neolithic, Hatti, Hittite, Phrygian, Urartian and Roman works as well as a major section dedicated to Lydian treasures.

 Anıtkabir

 Anıtkabir is located on an imposing hill, which forms the Anıttepe quarter of the city, where the mausoleum of Mustafa Kemal Atatürk, founder of the Republic of Turkey, stands.
-Completed in 1953, it is an impressive fusion of ancient and modern architectural styles.
+Completed in 1953, it is a fusion of ancient and modern architectural styles.
 An adjacent museum houses a wax statue of Atatürk, his writings, letters and personal items, as well as an exhibition of photographs recording important moments in his life and during the establishment of the Republic.
 Anıtkabir is open every day, while the adjacent museum is open every day except Mondays.